 The Band Aid saga culminated in the legendary Live Aid Concert of July 1985.
-Staged simultaneously at Wembley Arena and the JFK Stadium in Philadelphia, it was sixteen hours long, beamed via 13 satellites to 120 nations and an estimated 1.6 billion people, a third of the world’s population.
+Staged simultaneously at Wembley Arena and the JFK Stadium in Philadelphia, it was sixteen hours long, beamed via thirteen satellites to 120 nations and an estimated 1.6 billion people, a third of the world’s population.
 It was the “biggest [philanthropic] music concert in history.”
 Frenzied performances were punctuated with appeals from an exhausted Geldof bullying people to part with their money now and the by-now iconic footage of starving people, including, most particularly, the Amin/Buerk report.
-Substantial quantities of money poured in during and after the event to the tune of US $60,000 a month in 1985.
+Substantial quantities of money poured in during and after the event to the tune of U.S. $60,000 a month in 1985.
 The Band Aid Trust eventually raised £144 million worldwide.
-Live Aid secured populism a place in charity fundraising, and spawned a succession of similar events, but for development NGOs it created a precedent both alarming and seductive.
+Live Aid secured populism a place in charity fundraising and spawned a succession of similar events, but for development NGOs it created a precedent both alarming and seductive.
 It showed how people could be mobilized behind development.
-The crucial question was: at what price?
+The crucial question was, at what price?

 For many who worked in the development field, particularly those who had striven against public indifference, the success of Band Aid warranted investigation, in part because it seemed that the media and the NNGOs had dehistoricized, depoliticized, and trivialized the complex and life-threatening issue of famine by reducing it to an issue of money and food.
 By opting for money over truth, they had privileged a negative image of Africa.
-Once more constituted as “other” – the “Dark Continent” – it was lastingly inscribed in the minds of millions as a timeless space where a biblical famine – an event alien to the modern industrial West – could unfold without resistance.
+Once more constituted as “other” – the “Dark Continent” – it was lastingly inscribed in the minds of millions as a timeless space where a biblical famine, an event alien to the modern industrial West, could unfold without resistance.
 Ethiopia, which became synonymous with Africa, was depicted as a country, poor to begin with, brought to its knees by famine, and needing outside assistance to feed itself on a scale without historical precedent.

 Northern audiences, whose popular belief was that Africa was poor and underdeveloped, now had proof.
-African nations were visually depicted as passive nations constantly threatened by the possibility of a “natural disaster” and dependent on Western good will and assistance.
+African nations were visually depicted as passive nations constantly threatened by the possibility of a “natural disaster” and dependent on Western goodwill and assistance.
 Both the media and the NGOs made full and frequent use of images of starving Africans, most particularly women and children.
 They used and popularized a predominantly negative image of Africa and Africans.
 Africans were mostly photographed when they were powerless to refuse.
-Repeatedly individual African subjects went unidentified in photos and were used to incarnate the timeless mass of starving Africans.
+Repeatedly, individual African subjects went unidentified in photos and were used to incarnate the timeless mass of starving Africans.
 For a respected Southern partner who prepared a Zimbabwe report on news coverage of the Ethiopian famine, these images were disturbing:

-Images represent people. …Images should not be applied en masse, but to individuals; to people with dignity, with an identity.
-When images lose their identity, they become a way of looking down on people…It seems to be that if you respect somebody you want to learn their name…you want to know them as individuals.
-But the way that…African people [were portrayed] is as if they were not people at all.
+Images represent people. . . .
+Images should not be applied en masse, but to individuals; to people with dignity, with an identity.
+When images lose their identity, they become a way of looking down on people. . . .
+It seems to be that if you respect somebody you want to learn their name . . . you want to know them as individuals.
+But the way that . . .
+African people [were portrayed] is as if they were not people at all.